 Today, I want to dive into ways to spend time with friends during the holiday season.
-There’s a lot of things about the holiday season that I don’t enjoy; the pressure, the hustle, the never-ending to-do list.
+I don’t enjoy many things about the holiday season: the pressure, the hustle, and the never-ending to-do list.

 The season’s magic can get lost in all the “shoulds,” which is why we can forget all the shoulds for this article.